The Tools and Strategies You Need to Run a Remote Team During COVID-19

 While face-to-face contact is still a key element of building trust and developing a rapport with a job candidate, in-person interviews are obviously not possible at this time.
 To keep up with hiring needs, many recruiting teams are interviewing potential employees over video chat.
-Thankfully video conferencing tools like GoToMeeting, Zoom, and Google Hangouts make it possible to get to know a candidate and assess their skills, despite your team being spread out.
+Thankfully video conferencing tools like GoToMeeting and Zoom make it possible to get to know a candidate and assess their skills, despite your team being spread out.

 Before bringing new talent on board, it’s a good idea to make sure they’re not all talk.
 Assigning candidates a skills assessment or sample project, with tools like eSkill, is a great way to test their competency, efficiency, and skills.

 If you only need help on a temporary project, you might want to hire freelance workers or short-term contractors.
 Websites like Toptal or Fiverr allow you to post jobs and hire interested freelancers on the spot.

 Check In One-on-One

 When you don’t see your team every day, you miss out on the ability to casually check in, convey any updates/changes, and just catch up socially.
 While we transition to remote work, team managers should still check in with team members on a regular basis to ensure expectations are set and deadlines are being met, while at the same time checking in on their employees’ mental health and wellbeing.